lukka/run-vcpkg/README.md

 ## Testing

-TBD

-### Run a test with its javascript file

-TBD

-### Run a test with its typescript file

-TBD

-### Run a specific test

-TBD
+No unit test are available in [run-vcpkg](https://github.com/lukka/run-vcpkg) repository.

+All unit testing is executed in the [CppBuildTasks](https://github.com/lukka/CppBuildTasks/) repository that share the core functionality in the [shared Git submodule](https://github.com/lukka/run-cmake-vcpkg-action-libs).

+It is desirable to have unit tests implemented in this repository as well.

+Smoke tests are run using the [Samples](#samples).

 ## <a id='contributing'>Contributing</a>

 The software is provided as is, there is no warranty of any kind.
-All users are encouraged to get the [source code](https://github.com/lukka/run-vcpkg) and improve the tasks with fixes and new features.
+All users are encouraged to improve the [source code](https://github.com/lukka/run-vcpkg) with fixes and new features.

 # License
 All the content in this repository, of the extension and of the 'run-cmake' and 'run-vcpkg' tasks are licensed under the [MIT License](LICENSE.txt).